 Length for GTA Appointments

-Providing that both academic work and teaching are satisfactory, Master’s students are eligible for four semesters of support as GTAs, and Ph.D. students will receive support for twelve semesters.
+Providing that both academic work and teaching are satisfactory, Master’s students are eligible for four semesters of support as GTAs and Ph.D. students will receive support for ten semesters; those admitted to the Master’s program that proceed to the PhD program will be eligible for a total of 14 semesters.
 Students who are required to take additional coursework to make up deficiencies, or under extenuating circumstances, may petition the Graduate Studies Committee for a corresponding extension of up to six semesters for Master’s students, and of no more than twelve semesters for Ph.D. students.

 All 50% GTAs with one-year contracts teach five or six contract hours per semester during the regular academic year.
 In addition, the Department shares a commitment to assure that all Ph.D. students are exposed to a variety of courses as part of their professional training.
 Thus, the twelve semesters as a GTA should include, at a minimum, exposure to three different courses, of which at least one should be above the 200 level courses.
 With these principles in mind, the following course assignments are 5-6 contact hours per week, and as such, are the equivalent of a 50% GTA appointment:

 - Any one section of: SPAN 104, SPAN 111, PORT 104, POR 105

 - Two sections of SPAN 212 or of SPAN 216

 - One section of SPAN 324 (Intermediate Grammar and Composition) + One section of SPAN 328 (Intermediate Conversation)